 Gain a more holistic understanding of the competition in your market

 Build relationships with market influencers who may talk about you in the press

 This last purpose is perhaps the most important.
 Industry reporters frequently speak with analysts to get insight into a company, product or market trend.
 If you’ve established a good rapport with an analyst frequently quoted in the press, you increase your chances of him or her referencing your company.

 A typical timeline for analyst relations

-- Two or three days before the briefing, send any materials you will be using (press release, analyst deck, etc.) directly to the analysts or your point of contact.
+Two or three days before the briefing, send any materials you will be using (press release, analyst deck, etc.) directly to the analysts or your point of contact.

 Paid vs. earned

-- Once your company is growing consistently and your revenue is in the multimillions, it’s time to start looking for paid relationships with a firm or two.
+Once your company is growing consistently and your revenue is substantial enough, it’s time to start looking for paid relationships with a firm or two.
 What will you usually get?

 Developing and navigating an analyst relations strategy can be complex.
 Get in touch with us if you need a little more guidance.